juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ### Wave Tables

 One thing that is the same for all these programs to generate a sine tone, regardless of old or new, is that they are using a `wave table`.
 This is because this is the most efficient way of doing it.
 Instead of creating a program that would calculate each following value, it is much easier on the CPU to look up pre-stored values that are in the computer's memory.
-A wave table is like an audio recording, where the program "plays" or goes through each sample, retrieves it, and restarts from the beginning when it reaches the end.
+A wave table is like an audio recording, where the program "plays" or goes through each sample, retrieves it, except that in *Wavetable Synthesis* it automatically restarts from the beginning when it reaches the end of the **cycle**.
+Notice how the MSP object to produce a sine tone is called `[cycle~]`.
 The frequency of the sine tone changes depending on how fast or slow you "play" through the sample.

 In the Max/MSP documentation called "Basics Tutorial 4", it adds this insightful historical note: